Sharon Vaughn (politician)

-Sharon Vaughn is an American politician who serves as a at-large representative on the Philadelphia City Council since 2022.
+Sharon Vaughn is an American politician elected in 2022 to serve the final 13 months of Derek S. Green's term as an at-large representative on the Philadelphia City Council.
+She did not run for reelection in 2023.

+Formative years and family

+Vaughn was born and raised in North Philadelphia, Pennsylvania in 1964.
+A 1982 graduate of the J. W. Hallahan Catholic Girls High School in 1982, she was awarded her associate degree in business administration and management from Bradford University in 1983.

+She and her husband, Kevin Vaughn, are longtime residents of Philadelphia's Feltonville neighborhood.
+They are the parents of two children and have two grandchildren.

 Career

+Prior to entering public service, Vaughn was employed by PSFS and then the University of Pennsylvania’s Veterinary School.

-Vaughn served on Marian B. Tasco's staff before becoming chief of staff for Derek S. Green.
+Vaughn was a member of Marian B. Tasco's staff before becoming chief of staff for Derek S. Green.
 When Green resigned to run for mayor, Vaughn was unanimously picked by city ward leaders to replace him in the special election.
 She defeated Republican Jim Hasher in the general election on November 8, 2022.

-She is also a ward leader on the City Committee.
-She will represent all of Philadelphia as one of the seven at-large members on the council.
+She is also a ward leader on the City Committee, and represents all of Philadelphia as one of the seven at-large members on the council.

+Civic leadership and community service

+Vaughn has been active with multiple civic and community service organizations, including as: